Free Budapest Walking Tour by JetSettingFools.com

 Budapest's City Park: The Szechenyi Baths

-Sitting northeast of the busy Budapest center is a 302-acre enclave of green space, simply named City Park.
-It dates to the 13th century, however, it wasn’t until the early 19th century that it became a public park.
-City Park is often cited as being the first public park in the world.
+MAP.
+Sitting northeast of the busy center is a 302-acre enclave of green space, simply named City Park.
+It dates to the 13th century, but it wasn’t until the early 19th century that it became a public park.

 In 1896, the grounds were revamped for Hungary’s millennium celebration.
-Besides the many paths that weave through Budapest City Park, there are ponds, monuments and a castle.
+Besides the many paths, there are ponds, monuments, a castle and so much more!

 Vajdahunyad Castle